 Since the water is pure and clear, it creates stunning springs and sapphire blue pools, making it an oasis for tourists.
 You can head to Niagara Springs to relax in the 350-foot-deep Snake River Canyon.
 Stand in front of the springs and let the water from the waterfall cool you off.

 Additionally, Billingsley Creek offers excellent opportunities to enjoy wildlife viewing, horseback riding, and superb fly fishing.
-At Malad Gorge, you can enjoy a beautiful hike and explore several little pools along the Malad River.
+You can enjoy a beautiful hike at Malad Gorge and explore several little pools along the Malad River.

 Early Fall and Summer are the best time to visit Thousand Springs State Park.
-The water is warm and offers opportunities for several water activities, such as swimming, fishing, and kayaking.
+The warm water offers opportunities for several water activities, such as swimming, fishing, and kayaking.
 Since the area houses multiple accommodations, you can book any of them to ensure a comfortable stay.

 See Related: Best Hot Springs in Utah & Resorts to Visit